AdamZsofi/hyperledger-java-model/doc/doc.md

 ### Model

-The model is a Java 11 gradle project.
+The model is a Java 11 gradle project, as this is the highest Java version currently supported by JPF.
 The code is structured the following way:

 ```
 .